-Best kids’ bikes for 2018: a buyer’s guide - Cycling Weekly
+Best kids’ bikes and the best deals for summer 2018 - Cycling Weekly

 Best kids’ bikes: Popular kids’ bike brands

 There are a lot of brands selling kids’ bikes – and we can’t outline every model out there.
-But we can give you some insight – and some comparisons – between three top brands on the market…
+But we can give you some insight – and some comparisons – between some of the top brands on the market…

 |Model